Brussels Sprout Groninger

 Description

-After harvesting, to help maintain moisture and freshness,ย place them in your vegetable crisper in the refrigerator and keep them on the stalks until youโre ready to use them.
-Brussels sprouts are believed to have potent, anticancer properties.
-They are also an excellent source of protein, vitamin C and vitamin K.
+Once harvested, they store well with a little care.
+To help maintain moisture and freshness, place them in the vegetable crisper in the refrigerator and keep them on the stalks until you are ready to use them.ย Brussels sprouts have long been valued not only as a winter vegetable, but also for their nutritional goodness.
+They are believed to have potent anticancer properties and are an excellent source of protein, vitamin C, and vitamin K.

 | Method: Start in trays | Soil Temp: 7ยฐC - 30ยฐC |